Vegegelicism

 13. Don't claim that cats shouldn't be kept as pets because they would murder their owners if given a chance to.

 Here is a response I got when claiming that on an Internet forum: I also think that cats should not be kept as pets because they don't actually love their owners and would probably kill and eat their owners if given a chance to.That's pretty speculative.
 There are plenty of people who even keep large cats like lions and tigers who do not kill and eat their keepers when given the chance.
 Some do, of course, others abstain and choose to play, purr, etc. Unless you're asserting that domesticated house cats are actually less capable of human bonding than lions and tigers (which would be an absurd argument given the normal effects of domestication), it's undeniable that there are plenty of domestic cats who would not kill and eat their owners.
 I would have no problem believing that many WOULD do so, but making such a general statement puts upon you a burden of proof you could not possibly uphold and which goes against all available evidence.
+I don't know what is the correct position on owning carnivorous pets (or pets in general), but saying stuff like that is not a defensible position.

 14. Don't imply that milk only started to be unhealthy when we switched from grass-fed cows to grain-fed cows.